 Overspeed training has been a proven method of increasing speed within many sports over the years.
 The basic premise behind overspeed training is that we are getting the body to move at a faster than normal speed during a specific motor pattern.
 In the case of us golfers, each one of us has our own unique set speed for the neuro-muscular response when we make a golf swing.
 This is our current speed limit and in order to increase its speed, we need to reset it.
 Yes, the mind truly is a governor of speed in the body!

 In order to begin the reset process, first we increase the speed with which we make a golf swing.
-To do this we reduce the “load”, or in this case the weight of the club, in order for the body to move faster.
-Our programming begins by utilizing a 10% decrease in weight.
-Moving forward in training we gradually decrease the weight of the club in order to teach our neuromuscular system into believing that the body can run the motor pattern even faster as we continually swing faster.
+To do this we reduce the “load”, or in this case, the weight of the club, in order for the body to move faster.
+Our programming involves gradually changing the exercise focus and weight parameters of the club in order to teach our neuromuscular system that the body can run the motor pattern even faster.
 Doing this consistently over and over during training makes the speed gains permanent and part of our new nueromuscular response to swinging a golf club.

 For most golfers, yes!
 Overspeed training can work for any golfer, no matter the age or skill level.
 However, there are those golfers out there who may not see the results they are expecting or who aren't good candidates for overspeed training at this time.Those golfers already completing overspeed training with another system may or may not see results with our product depending on where they are at in the current program they are completing.
 However, we believe our product is still an excellent option to continue training with in the long term due to it's portability and customization options.
 As well as those completing another program, golfers who may already be at their peak speed levels may not see the results they hope for.